This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A traumatic pneumothorax is when part of your lung collapses.
+A traumatic pneumothorax is a collapsed lung.
+All or part of your lung may collapse.
 A traumatic pneumothorax is caused by an injury that tears your lung and allows air to enter the pleural space.
-This is the area between your lungs and your chest wall.
-The air trapped in your pleural space prevents your lung from filling with air, which causes it to collapse.
+The pleural space is the area between your lungs and your chest wall.
+The air trapped in your pleural space prevents your lung from filling, and it collapses.
 A pneumothorax can happen in one or both lungs.
-Injuries that cause a traumatic pneumothorax include bike accidents, motor vehicle accidents, gunshot wounds, and knife wounds.

 You may need to do breathing exercises to strengthen your lungs.
 Ask your healthcare provider how to do these exercises, and how long you should do them.